angelmtenor/DL-potential-dishes/README.md

 - [Angel Martínez-Tenor: 'Data science projects with Keras'](https://github.com/angelmtenor/data-science-keras) (setup, structure, and helper functions)

-## 3. How to run the code
+## How to run the code

 ### Requirements
-- Python 3.6+  (conda environment suggested)
+- Python 3.7+  (conda environment with Python 3.10 suggested)

-*Tested on Intel i5/i7 CPUs with and without GPU support (NVIDIA GTX 1060 6GB) running on Ubuntu 18/20*
+*Tested on Intel i5/i7 CPUs with and without GPU support running on Ubuntu 18/20/22*

 ### Instructions